Graduate Financial Aid

 Cost of Attendance

-The following estimates of the cost of attendance for the upcoming academic year may help students determine if they need assistance.
-The estimates are based on full-time study (12 credits) for New York State residents while attending school for a nine month budgeted year (this is for the fall and spring semesters).
+The following estimates of the Cost of Attendance (COA) for the upcoming academic year may help students determine if they need assistance.
+The estimates are based on full-time study (12 credits) for New York State residents while attending school for a nine-month budgeted year (this is for the fall and spring semesters).
 A student’s budget can increase or decrease based on semester (summer, fall, winter, and spring) enrollment status and other individual circumstances.

 Students Living at Home